Insider Sell: MannKind Corp CE - GuruFocus.com

 MannKind Corp's Business Description

-MannKind Corp is a biopharmaceutical company focused on the development and commercialization of inhaled therapeutic products for patients with diseases such as diabetes and pulmonary arterial hypertension.
+MannKind Corp is a biopharmaceutical company that specializes in the development and commercialization of inhaled therapeutic products for patients with diseases such as diabetes and pulmonary arterial hypertension.
 The company's flagship product, Afrezza, is an inhaled insulin designed to improve glycemic control in adults with diabetes.
-MannKind is also developing a pipeline of inhaled therapeutic candidates targeting various disease areas, leveraging its proprietary Technosphere platform technology.
+MannKind Corp is also working on developing additional inhaled therapeutic products to address unmet medical needs in various disease areas.

+Over the past year, MannKind Corp has seen a total of 4 insider buys and 9 insider sells.
+This indicates that insiders have been more inclined to sell their shares than to buy them.
+However, it is essential to consider the context of these transactions and their potential impact on the stock price.

+In the case of Michael Castagna's recent sale of 150,000 shares, it is worth noting that this represents a relatively small portion of his total holdings in the company.
+Furthermore, Castagna has also purchased 3,147 shares over the past year, suggesting that he still maintains confidence in the company's prospects.

-On the day of Michael Castagna's recent sale, shares of MannKind Corp were trading at $4.69 apiece, giving the stock a market cap of $1,169.551 million.
-With a GuruFocus Value of $6.80, MannKind Corp has a price-to-GF-Value ratio of 0.69.
-This ratio suggests that the stock is a possible value trap, and investors should think twice before making a decision based on its GF Value.
+On the day of Castagna's recent sale, shares of MannKind Corp were trading at $4.55 apiece, giving the stock a market cap of $1,199.947 million.
+With a GuruFocus Value of $6.81, the stock has a price-to-GF-Value ratio of 0.67, indicating that it may be a possible value trap and investors should think twice before making a decision.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.